About Steven Rosenberg and the passthejoe blog

 - As of mid-2020, I have been checking, and I think I imported most of the posts from these Blogger sites into my WordPress.com blog.
 Here are the ones I checked: Jazz Guitar Journey (yes), 2,000 Days (yes)

 This blog is a static site generated by Hugo.
-It currently uses the Pixyll theme, which is not under active development as of 2024.
-I’m looking for a new theme.
+It currently uses the Hugo Bear Blog theme, which I installed on Sept.
+8, 2024.

 In 2019, this site was hosted on a Raspberry Pi Zero W in the coat closet.
 My ISP didn’t seem to mind.
-I used FreeDNS to make this work on my dynamic IP, though I never really set it up server-side.
+I never set up dynamic DNS.
 Luckily my IP didn’t change during the time I was hosting like this.

 Yes, there are coats in the coat closet.